Share this Post

 Types of Joint Pain

 There are many reasons why your joints may hurt.
-Finding the underlying cause of your joint pain is critical when it comes to putting together a treatment plan.
+Finding the underlying cause of your discomfort is critical when it comes to putting together a chronic joint pain treatment plan.
 Some of the most common conditions treated by our rheumatologist, Dr. Jenny Gartshteyn, include:

 - Rheumatoid Arthritis (RA) – An immune disorder in which the body’s own immune system attacks the lining of the joints, causing chronic pain and inflammation.
 This typically occurs in multiple joints at the same time.
 As the disease progresses, joints may become deformed.